 People who think in terms of scientific reductionism and believe on principle that things like spirits and subtle energy don’t exist are often far more closed-minded and less scientific in their thinking than they purport to be.
 You are not a machine and science has yet to explain all the mysteries of the universe.

 Scientific research should be used to enhance, not to abolish, ancient ideas about how plants can help us.
 It’s best to stay humble and remember that we can’t explain everything using chemistry.
+In other words, we should protect ourselves from narratives about herbs that seek to oversimply them.

 Herbs for Protection Against Modern Evils